UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/scaffold_helix_0_full_length.png)

-Note that we stop a bit short on either  (leaving 8 unoccupied offsets on each side of the helix), because 304&middot;24 = 7296 is a bit too long for M13.
+Note that we stop a bit short on each side (leaving 8 unoccupied offsets on each side of the helix), because 304&middot;24 = 7296 is a bit too long for M13.
 Instead, we use length 288 on the helix, which if used on every helix will mean the scaffold will be length 288&middot;24 = 6912.
+(Actually it will be slightly shorter because of the deletions we add near the end.)